Biden, Modi applaud booming economic ties in visit that also considered India's rights record - ExBulletin

 On the most important issues that will define the future, our nations are looking at each other, including on critical regional and global issues, Biden said.

-Among the announcements reached Thursday is an agreement that will allow the American company General Electric to partner with India’s Hindustan Aeronautics to produce jet engines for Indian aircraft in India and the sale of US-made MQ-9B SeaGuardian armed drones.
+Among the announcements reached Thursday is an agreement that will allow the American company General Electric to partner with Indian company Hindustan Aeronautics to produce jet engines for Indian aircraft in India and the sale of US-made MQ-9B SeaGuardian armed drones.

 The Biden administration has also announced plans to bolster India’s semiconductor industry.
 US-based Micron Technology agreed to build a $2.75 billion semiconductor assembly and test facility in India, with Micron spending more than $800 million and India funding the rest.
 US-based Applied Materials will launch a new semiconductor commercialization and innovation center in India, and Lam Research, another semiconductor manufacturing equipment company, will launch a training program for 60,000 Indian engineers.